SM North EDSA: The Northlink (Annex 4)

-The Northlink (also known as North Link) is the fourth addition to the complex.
+The Northlink (also known as North Link) is the fourth addition to the complex and was opened on May 22, 2010.
 It is a six-story structure primarily hosting BPO companies, other office tenants and a few retail stores.
-It is connected to other parts of the wall through Bridgeway's.
+It is connected to other parts of the mall through Bridgeway's.
 The Northlink has an open deck at its top which is used for private use of the mall.

 The North Towers (Annex 5)

 A panoramic building with five cascading towers named the North Towers is located in the former site of the Super Sale Club warehouse beside The Block.
-The shortest tower facing North Avenue will be the Park Inn by Radisson Blu Hotel North EDSA while the remaining towers will be used as office spaces.
+The shortest tower facing North Avenue is Park Inn by Radisson Blu Hotel North EDSA while the remaining towers will be used as office spaces.
 The official opening of the mall component named The North Towers Mall happened on December 7, 2018.
 The building will be done in two phases.
 The first involves the North Tower Mall and the three front buildings while the second phase involves the completion of the two remaining and tallest buildings.
-The overall gross floor area of North Tower Mall is 33,000 m2.
+The overall gross floor area of the North Towers Mall is 33,000 m2.